gvwilson/fiction/iffy/index.md

-There, just a couple of meters away, stood Aunt Naggie and a trim Asian man wearing a threadbare jacket in the brown and green of the old Ecological Corps.
+There, just a couple of meters away, stood Aunt Naggie and a trim Asian man wearing a threadbare jacket in the brown and green of the old Ecological Corps with the shoulder patches torn off.
 Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were looking into each others' eyes she was pretty sure they weren't discussing topsoil formation.

-The ecologist handed Aunt Naggie something.
+The stranger handed Aunt Naggie something.
 As he leaned forward to kiss her cheek, the space above their heads flickered.
 It was another video carpet,
 Iffy realized,
 strung between four posts like a canopy to conceal them from any cameras overhead.
-It flickered again as Aunt Naggie pulled the ecologist closer and kissed him for real.
+It flickered again as Aunt Naggie pulled the stranger closer and kissed him for real.

 Iffy's stomach flip-flopped
 the way it did when she read played of the steamier passages in Aunt Naggie's romance sims.
-The ecologist stepped back,
+The stranger stepped back,
 a bland smile replacing the genuine warmth of a moment before.
 He gestured at one of the carpets hanging on a display rack beside him.
 "Perhaps this one?" he asked a little too loudly.